astorfi/Large-Scale-AI-Blueprint/README.md

     ```

 - **Federated Learning**: A training approach that allows for model training across multiple decentralized devices or servers while keeping the data localized.
-This method is particularly useful for privacy-preserving models.
+This method is particularly useful for privacy-preserving models and is attracting a lot of attentions.

     ```python
     # Pseudo-code for federated learning setup